agar3s/game_keys/README.md

 ```

 The log history has a maximun of 10 keys allowed in the history array and every keys allowed
-lives in the log history for a 100 cycles.
+lives in the log history for a 1000 miliseconds.

 for example: if you pressed the DOWN key the DOWN key will be stored in the log history,
-100 cycles later this log will be destroyed.
+1000 miliseconds later this log will be destroyed.

 ### Configuration